silverweed/silverweed.github.io/boom.md

 <h3 id='utils'>UTILITIES</h3>
 <h4 id='editor'>Level Editor</h4>
 <p>A <a href="https://codeberg.org/silverweed/boom-edit-remake">new level editor</a> for <em>BOOM: Remake</em> is in the works, replacing the old one.
 It is superficially identical, but it has been rewritten from scratch to be easier to maintain and distribute.
-There is no packaged version yet, but it can already be built from source.
-So far it has been tested on Linux and Windows, but it should work on Mac as well, though it may require a bit more work to build it.</p>
+So far it has been tested on Linux and Windows, but it should work on Mac as well, though it may require a bit more work to build it.
+You can find the pre-packaged releases down below, in the Downloads section.</p>
 <p>The old level editor <a href="https://codeberg.org/silverweed/lifish-edit/tags">is still available</a> but deprecated.
 The main reason to use it is that it has an already-packaged Mac release (although it's old and may not work any more).</p>

 <h4 id='levelgen'>Random Level Generator</h4>